 What is an example of a fall arrest system?

-As with fall restraint systems, workers connect to the system’s anchor points with body harnesses and lanyards.
+As with travel restraint systems, workers connect to the system’s anchor points with body harnesses and lanyards.
 However, for fall arrest applications, the equipment is engineered to withstand the much greater forces associated with stopping falls.
 Fall arrest systems must stop a fall before an employee strikes surfaces below the work area.
 As such, a fall arrest lanyard must be able to withstand a dead weight of 5,000 lbs.

 Also, fall arrest systems are engineered to account for the forces that accumulate in stopping such a fall using shock absorbers.
 This prevents the user from sustaining serious bodily harm when the fall is arrested.